-To answer that, we performed an objective evaluation based on six criteria by our panel of independent experts and scientists.
-This is based on the score of 1-5 (Low to Very High) and each criterion is explained below:
+Our objective evaluation to determine the best Tongkat Ali is based on six criteria by our panel of independent experts and scientists.
+This is based on score of 1-5 (Low to Very High) and each criterion is explained below:

 How popular based on the number of products sold in the market (including online-platforms), number of social media mentions, search enquiries and media coverage.

-2. Availability – Are these raw herbs widely available from where it is sourced or the country of origin?
+Are these raw herbs widely available from the source or the country of origin?
 Are these herbs easily obtained or purchased from raw suppliers?
-Are there regulations or restrictions imposed for exporting the herb outside the country of origin?
+Are there regulations or restrictions imposed for exporting Tongkat Ali outside the country of origin?

-3. Potency – The level of effectiveness of the herb on your body as claimed by suppliers and customer feedback.
-The potency is largely based on either traditional methods (eg: boiling, heat-dried) or advance extraction technologies (eg: freeze-dried, etc)
+The level of potency is largely based on the volume of bio-active compounds that can be safely extracted that benefit your body.
+The potency varies from traditional methods (eg: boiling, heat-dried) or advance extraction technologies (eg: freeze-dried, etc)

-4. Proven Benefits – The estimated number of potential or proven health benefits that you will gain based on credible sources such as scientific studies, clinical trials and research publications.
+The number of potential or proven health benefits based on credible sources such as scientific studies, clinical trials, and research publications.